Philemon

 Philemon 14

-But I did not want to do anything without your consent, so that any favor you do will be spontaneous and not forced.
+But I didn’t want to do anything without your consent, so that the good you do for me may be voluntary and not forced.

 We may look at this and think that Paul is trying to manipulate him to get him to do what he wants but Paul is sincerely trusting God.
 He is simply asking for Philemon to pray and do what God tells him to do with Onesimus.